comphilip/koreader-wiki/Installation-on-Kobo-devices.md

 __Newer installation based on Start Menu:__
 - Install "Start Menu" (http://www.mobileread.com/forums/showthread.php?t=266821)
 - Download either the latest stable version (https://github.com/koreader/koreader/releases/tag/v2015.11-stable) or one of the nightly builds of koreader (https://github.com/koreader/koreader/releases)
 - Extract the koreader folder of the zip into the ".kobo" directory (both KoboRoot.tgz and the koreader.png file are only needed for the older installation based on Filemonitor.
 See below.).
+If you are using newer version of KSM, i.e. KSM 8, please extract to ".adds" folder instead.

 Select koreader from the Start Menu to start.